delphix/lab-guides/oracle-admin/instr_auto2.md

 **Steps**

 1. Use the **Terminal** app on your Jumpbox desktop to connect into your Linux Source (see the **Important IP Addresses** section of the Getting Started guide above).
-  1. Type ssh 10.0.x.20 (where &quot;x&quot; is your **Student Number)**
+  a.
+Type ssh 10.0.x.20 (where &quot;x&quot; is your **Student Number)**
 2. Extract the **hostchecker\_linux\_x86.tar** file in your home directory
-  1. Type ls -ltr
+  a.
+Type ls -ltr
-  2. Type tar -xvf hostchecker\_linux\_x86.tar
+  b.
+Type tar -xvf hostchecker\_linux\_x86.tar
 3. Navigate to the hostchecker directory
-  1. Type cd hostchecker
+  a.
+Type cd hostchecker
-  2. Type ls -ltr (observe the files present in this folder, as we will be using them again)
+  b.
+Type ls -ltr (observe the files present in this folder, as we will be using them again)
 4. Set the Oracle environment variables below:
-  1. Type export ORACLE\_HOME=/u01/app/oracle/product/11.2.0/dbhome\_1
+  a.
+Type export ORACLE\_HOME=/u01/app/oracle/product/11.2.0/dbhome\_1
-  2. Type export ORACLE\_SID=orcl
+  b.
+Type export ORACLE\_SID=orcl

 Note: &quot;. oraenv&quot; can be used to set the environment variable rather than export commands

-1. Run the script to create the delphix\_db user
+5. Run the script to create the delphix\_db user
-  1. Type ./createDelphixDBUser.sh
+  a.
+Type ./createDelphixDBUser.sh
-2. Use the following details during the running of this script:
+6. Use the following details during the running of this script:
-  1. The user will be created in the default instance **orcl**.
+  a.
+The user will be created in the default instance **orcl**.
 This is set by the environment variable ORACLE\_SID.
 Press **Enter** to accept the default database instance **orcl**

-  1. Delphix DB User Username:delphix\_db
+  b.
+Delphix DB User Username:delphix\_db
-  2. Delphix DB User Password: delphix\_db
+  c.
+Delphix DB User Password: delphix\_db
-  3. Decline the SELECT ANY DICTIONARY privilege.
+  d.
+Decline the SELECT ANY DICTIONARY privilege.
 This is a sweeping privilege that is not required, but optional
-  4. Type: nand press **Enter**
+  e.
+Type: nand press **Enter**

 ![](images/new/image5.png)